How to Install a Handrail

-- The top of the rail should be between 34 in. and 38 in., measured directly up from the stair nosing.
+- The top of the rail should be between 34-inches and 38-inches, measured directly up from the stair nosing.

-- There needs to be at least 1-1/2 in. between the wall and the rail.
+- There needs to be at least 1-1/2-inches between the wall and the rail.

 - Handrails must die into a wall or newel post.

-- Circular handrails must have a diameter between 1-1/4 in. and 2 in.
+- Circular handrails must have a diameter between 1-1/4 inches and 2-inches.

 - Custom shapes are acceptable but may have a specific size requirement (check with your building official).